Songkhla province: Road

-Phetkasem Road, running all the way from Bangkok, ends at the border crossing to Malaysia in Sadao.
+Phet Kasem Road, running all the way from Bangkok, ends at the border crossing to Malaysia in Sadao.
 Asian highway 2 and 18 also run through the province.
 Of note is the Tinsulanond Bridge, which crosses Songkhla Lake to connect the narrow land east of the lake at the coast with the main southern part of the province.
 With a length of 2.6 km it is the longest concrete bridge in Thailand.
 Built in 1986, the bridge consists of two parts.
 The southern 1,140 m connects Mueang district with the island Ko Yo, and the northern part of 1,800 m to Ban Khao Khiao.

 Kanchanawanit Road, which runs from Songkhla town, though Hat Yai, and all the way to the Malaysian border at Sadao District, is considered the unofficial dividing line separating the Thai south from its deep south, Muslim-majority region.

 Rail

 The southern railway operated by the State Railway of Thailand runs through the province, and continues on into Malaysia, with Hat Yai Junction being the main railway station.
 It is a junction for the railway link to Malaysia through Padang Besar Town, where there are two stations: Padang Besar (Thai) on the Thai side and Padang Besar on the Malay side.
 Immigration is done on the Malay side.
 The other route from Hat Yai Junction goes further south to Pattani (Khok Pho), Yala, Tanyong Mat and Su-ngai Kolok.
 In the past, a railway line connected the town of Songkhla with Hat Yai, but it was closed in 1978 and is now partly dismantled and partly overgrown.